yegor256/blog/_drafts/patterns.md

 ---
 layout: post
-title: "Design Patterns and Anti-Patterns, Love and Hate Story"
+title: "Design Patterns and Anti-Patterns, Love and Hate"
 date: 2016-01-20
 place: Palo Alto, CA
 tags: oop
 description:
-  These are most popular design patterns in object-oriented programming, while some of them are actually anti-patterns.
+  These are most popular design patterns in object-oriented programming, while some of them are actually anti-patterns, in my opinion.
 keywords:
   - design pattern
   - oop design pattern